 The sun emits many different frequencies of radiation that

 Few foods are as delectable as chocolate, and research suggests that this delicious treat is also good for you.
 Dark chocolate in particular may help protect your cardiovascular system by raising HDL (“good”) cholesterol and decreasing LDL (“bad”) cholesterol levels, as well as by lowering blood pressure.
 Some of these

 Eating moderate amounts of dark chocolate benefits health in many ways.
 In fact, chocolate is now considered an anti-aging, anti-inflammatory “superfood” for the brain and body.

 Studies examining the health benefits of chocolate continue to reveal new and exciting chocolate benefits, particularly in the realms of cognitive function, mood, and heart/

 The world’s love affair with chocolate has only grown over the years.
 We love it drizzled on ice cream, mixed with warm milk for a delicious beverage, or combined with nuts and caramel for a tempting treat.
 Chocolate remains one of our favorite indulgences; Americans eat around $18.27 billion worth

-When we think of winter eating, we often think of warm roasts, stews, and other satisfying comfort foods.
+When we think of healthy comfort food, we often think of warm roasts, stews, and other satisfying dishes—the types of foods that typically fill our tables as part of our Thanksgiving feasts.
 And what ingredients do many of these dishes share?
-Root vegetables.
-Readily available all winter, they are often staples of hearty winter cooking.
-They also happen to be jam-packed with healthy nutrients
+Root vegetables, which happen to be jam-packed with healthy